Nancy Grace Roman Space Telescope: Development of mission

+The design of the Roman Space Telescope shares a heritage with various proposed designs for the Joint Dark Energy Mission (JDEM) between NASA and the Department of Energy (DOE).

-The original design of Roman, called WFIRST Design Reference Mission 1, was studied in 2011–2012, featuring a 1.3 m diameter unobstructed three-mirror anastigmat telescope.
+The original design, called WFIRST Design Reference Mission 1, was studied in 2011–2012, featuring a 1.3 m diameter unobstructed three-mirror anastigmat telescope.
 It contained a single instrument, a visible to near-infrared imager/slitless prism spectrometer.

-In 2012, another possibility emerged: NASA could use a second-hand National Reconnaissance Office (NRO) telescope made by Harris Corporation to accomplish a mission like the one planned for Roman.
+In 2012, another possibility emerged: NASA could use a second-hand National Reconnaissance Office (NRO) telescope made by Harris Corporation to accomplish a mission like the one planned for WFIRST.
 NRO offered to donate two telescopes, the same size as the Hubble Space Telescope but with a shorter focal length and hence a wider field of view.
 This provided important political momentum to the project, even though the telescope represents only a modest fraction of the cost of the mission and the boundary conditions from the NRO design may push the total cost over that of a fresh design.
 This mission concept, called WFIRST-AFTA (Astrophysics Focused Telescope Assets), was matured by a scientific and technical team; this mission is now the only present NASA plan for the use of the NRO telescopes.
 The Roman baseline design includes a coronagraph to enable the direct imaging of exoplanets.